CrunchyData/postgres-operator/docs/content/tutorial/getting-started.md

 pgo client version {{< param operatorVersion >}}
 ```

-Alright, we're now ready to start our journey with the PostgreSQL Operator!
+Alright, we're now ready to start our journey with PGO!